github/codeql/change-notes/1.20/analysis-javascript.md

 ## General improvements

-* Support for many frameworks and libraries has been improved, in particular including the following:
+* Support for many frameworks and libraries has been improved, in particular for:
   - [a-sync-waterfall](https://www.npmjs.com/package/a-sync-waterfall)
   - [Electron](https://electronjs.org)
   - [Express](https://npmjs.org/express)